Sue (dinosaur): Dispute and auction

-Soon after the fossils were found, a dispute arose over their legal ownership.
+Soon after the fossil was found, a dispute arose over legal ownership.
 The Black Hills Institute had obtained permission from the owner of the land, Maurice Williams, to excavate and remove the skeleton, and had paid Williams US$5,000 for the remains.

 Williams later claimed that the money had not been for the sale of the fossil and that he had only allowed Larson to remove and clean the fossil for a later sale.
 Williams was a member of the Sioux tribe, and the tribe claimed the bones belonged to them.
 However, the property where the fossil had been found was held in trust by the United States Department of the Interior.

 In 1992, the FBI and the South Dakota National Guard raided the site where the Black Hills Institute had been cleaning the bones and seized the fossil, charging Larson on 158 points.
 The government transferred the remains to the South Dakota School of Mines and Technology, where the skeleton was stored until the penal and civil legal disputes were settled.
 The United States Senate voted to not confirm the appointment of Kevin Schieffer as United States Attorney for the District of South Dakota after his controversial handling of the penal case.